sunnyvalechha/Kubernetes-Commands/README.md

 ![image](https://github.com/sunnyvalechha/Kubernetes-Commands/assets/59471885/064162b0-5d83-4f3e-b095-fb0304e55c16)

-Note: Here, we are creating a manifest file and the Username and password are not base64 encoded so the format will not be supported.
+Note: Here, we are creating a manifest file and the Username and password are not base64 encoded so the format will not be accepted.

 Wrong:

 ![image](https://github.com/sunnyvalechha/Kubernetes-Commands/assets/59471885/63171e4b-2017-4e5a-bee3-d00d706181e9)

-Corrert way of doing it:
+Corrert:

     echo -n 'mysql' | base64